kavinyao/hackab.it/source/modularized-page-closing-confirmation/index.md

 * has the user included a video link from youtube?
 * …and so on

 Putting all these in one grand event handler is a rather bad idea as this breaks modularization.
-Let each module handle `beforeunload` respectively is better but the **intention** would be broken to several places.
+Letting each module handle `beforeunload` respectively seems better but the **intention** would be broken to several places.
 What can we do?

 Fortunately we can achieve this with custom jQuery event.
 Let the event type be `webapp:page:closing`.
 We define a protocol over it: